smellman/rio-gsidem/README.md

 # rio-gsidem
 Encode arbitrary bit depth rasters in pseudo base-256 as GSI DEM RGB

+## Warning

+This code has error of handling nodata source, please use [gdal2NPtiles](https://github.com/qchizu/gdal2NPtiles).

 ## Original code

 This code is based on the original code from [rio-rgbify](https://github.com/mapbox/rio-rgbify).